 This is a non-paid sponsored post by the National Pork Board with The Artful Gourmet for the promotion of Chef Madison Cowan, his recipes and the National Pork Board.
 All opinions, videos and photography (unless otherwise noted) are by The Artful Gourmet.

-Kristen Hess is a NYC-based food photographer, food stylist, and writer with a background in Creative Advertising and Design.
-Her client experience includes: Joy Bauer/Cherry Marketing Institute, Morningstar Farms, Hidden Valley, Meal Maison, Eggland's Best, Arnold Bread, QuickChek, Subway Restaurants, Grapes From CA, Food Network, Castello Cheese, Unilever, Bacardi, Stoli, KitchenAid, Nespresso, Buitoni, Colavita, Kraft Foods, The Works Catering, Downtown Magazine NYC, NYS Restaurant Association, Domino's Pizza, Cole's Supermarkets, Brown Brothers Wine and more.
+Kristen Hess is a NYC-based Food Stylist, Photographer, and Food Writer.
+Her client experience includes: Joy Bauer/Cherry Marketing Institute, Morningstar Farms, Hidden Valley, Meal Maison, Eggland's Best, Arnold Bread, QuickChek, Subway Restaurants, Grapes From CA, Food Network, Castello Cheese, Unilever, Bacardi, Stoli, Today.com, ShapeMagazine.com, KitchenAid, Nespresso, Buitoni, Colavita, Kraft Foods, The Works Catering, Downtown Magazine NYC, NYS Restaurant Association, Domino's Pizza, Cadbury/Stride, Cole's Supermarkets, Brown Brothers Wine and more.

 The Artful Gourmet blog is a celebration of the art of food and cooking through colorful stories, recipes and photography.

 Food Styling & Photography Portfolio: http://www.kristenhess.com